-Caution: A trust fund recovery penalty may apply where income, social security, and Medicare taxes that should be withheld are not withheld or are not paid to the IRS.
-Under this penalty, certain officers or employees of a corporation, employees of a sole proprietorship, or partners or employees of a partnership become personally liable for payment of the taxes and are penalized an amount equal to the unpaid taxes.
-This penalty may be applicable when these unpaid taxes cannot be immediately collected from the employer or business.
+Caution: A trust fund recovery penalty may apply if income, social security, and Medicare taxes that must be withheld are not withheld or are not paid to the IRS.
+The penalty is the full amount of the unpaid trust fund tax.
+This penalty may apply when these unpaid taxes cannot be immediately collected from the employer or business.
 The trust fund recovery penalty may be imposed on all persons who are determined by the IRS to be responsible for collecting, accounting for, and paying over these taxes, and who acted willfully in not doing so.
+A responsible person can be an officer or employee of a corporation, a partner or employee of a partnership, an accountant, a volunteer director/trustee, or an employee of a sole proprietorship.
+A responsible person also may include one who signs checks for the business or otherwise has authority to cause the spending of business funds.
+Willfully means voluntarily, consciously, and intentionally.

-Willfully in this case means voluntarily, consciously, and intentionally.
-Please see Circular E for more information concerning who may be liable for the trust fund recovery penalty.
-Depositing Taxes.-Use Form 8109, Federal Tax Deposit Coupon, to deposit your taxes.
-See section 11 of Circular E for information and rules concerning Federal tax deposits.
+Depositing taxes.
+If your net taxes (line 13) are \$500 or more for the quarter, you must deposit your tax liabilities at an authorized financial institution with Form 8109, Federal Tax Deposit Coupon, or by using the Electronic Federal Tax Payment System (EFTPS).
+See page 1 for the electronic deposit requirements and section 11 of Circular E for information and rules concerning Federal tax deposits.